ahx/openapi_first/README.md

 # POST /pets, { name: 'Oscar' }
 ```

+The resolver function is found via the [`operationId`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operation-object) attribute in your API description.
+If your operationId has dots like `pets.find`, the resolver above would call `MyApi.pets.find(params, req)`.

 These resolver functions are called with two arguments:

 - `params` - Holds the parsed request body, filtered query params and path parameters